ibm-cloud-docs/EventStreams/messagehub089.md

 To partition data by the ISO 8601 date, complete the following steps:

-1. Configure a bridge with the `"inputFormat"` property set to `"json"`.You cannot use an `"inputFormat"` property other than `"json"`.
+1. Configure a bridge with the `"inputFormat"` property set to `"json"`.
+You cannot use an `"inputFormat"` property other than
+`"json"`.
 2. Specify an object with a `"type"` property of the value `"dateIso8601"` and a `"propertyName"` property in the `"partitioning"` array.
 For
 example: